Gigaspaces/xap-docs/site/content/xap110tut/first-xap-app-step-2.markdown

 A Processing Unit always has an XML file called pu.xml, that resides under the _META-INF\spring_ directory.
 In fact, this is a standard [Spring framework](http://www.springframework.org) XML configuration file, with a number of custom GigaSpaces specific tags.
 Let's take a look at this file.
 In our example there are 3 main components contained within the Processing Unit:

-1. The first component is a _space_ (cache) instance embedded inside the Processing Unit, named **processorSpace**.
+Step 1.
+The first component is a _space_ (cache) instance embedded inside the Processing Unit, named **processorSpace**.
 It has a URL property.
 On the second line, we define a transaction manager, which is referencing this space, and manages its transactions.
 Finally a bean called _gigaSpace_ wraps the _space_, and provides a simple client API to interact with it, as we will see later in this tutorial.